nfuchs-DSC/Obsidian-for-Researchers/README.md

 - **Interoperability:** By ensuring that you’re not confined to a single note-taking application, you open yourself up to a world of possibilities.
 Obsidian's basic principle is that everything is saved in text files (txt.), which are designed for long-term accessibility, regardless of the software you use.

+### Workflow
+With the workflow provided in the guide, you can organize your daily tasks and have them automatically displayed on the day they are due.
+Additionally, you can organize all your notes within your Obsidian vault and link them together.
+You can set up a workflow that allows you to easily switch between different tasks without losing sight of the bigger picture.
+This gives you more capacity to focus on your research, as you no longer have to keep detailed organizational information in your head.

 ### Skill-Building Exercises
 - The exercises build on each other, especially 04 and 05.